PricelyticsHub/Green-Index/README.md

 The columns required to effectively manage the green index are as follows:

 *Data.csv*
-- x: Longitude in the Cartesian coordinate system
+- x: Longitude in the Cartesian coordinate system of the transaction point
-- y: Latitude in the Cartesian coordinate system
+- y: Latitude in the Cartesian coordinate system of the transaction point

 *Street Greenness.csv*
 - Longitude: Longitude of GSV image